IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 Having reached this point, our predictive model is up and running in the cloud in an autonomous fashion, delivering predictions to the data warehouse to act upon.
+The data warehouse is certainly not the end of the journey, but we stop here and save the discussion for another time.

 Although the presented workflow gets the job done, it has its own limitations and weaknesses, which one has to be aware of.

-This leads me to a request for feedback.
+The most prominent one is the communication between a Docker container running inside a virtual machine and the scheduler, Airflow.
+Busy waiting for a virtual machine in Compute Engine to shut down and for Stackdriver to deliver a certain message is arguably not the most reliable solution.
+There is also a certain overhead associated with starting a virtual machine in Compute Engine, downloading an image from Container Registry, and launching a container.
+Furthermore, this approach is not suitable for online prediction, as the service does not expose any API for other services to integrate with---its job is making periodically batch predictions.

 If you have any suggestions regarding improving the workflow, please leave a comment below.
-I am particularly curious to see if there is an elegant, robust solution to communicating with Docker containers running in virtual machines in Compute Engine.

 Thank you!